 Outreach and Navigation

-- Health Net of West Michigan – Health Net of West Michigan works in tandem with multiple health care systems and community-based partners.
-With the millage funding, they have been able to expand Early Childhood Services and the Community Healthcare Access Program that provides outreach, individualized consultation, and care coordination to parents desiring to access community resources and early childhood programming.
+- Health Net of West Michigan works with multiple health care systems and community-based partners.
+Their Client Services Team provides outreach, consultation, and care coordination to parents who need help accessing community resources and early childhood programming.

-- Help Me Grow – Help Me Grow Kent offers referrals to community organizations for families who will be supported by a Care Coordinator that offers individualized care plans.
+- Help Me Grow Kent offers referrals to community organizations for families who are supported by a Care Coordinator that offers individualized care plans.
 Resources available include basic needs, childcare, and preschool, among others.
-Help Me Grow is a jointly run program between the Great Start Collaborative and Kent Intermediate School District that is available to any family living in Kent County with a child prenatal through five years old.
+Help Me Grow is a jointly run system between the Great Start Collaborative and Kent ISD that is available to any family living in Kent County with a child prenatal through five years old.